osalvador/ReplicaDB/docs/docs.md

 # 1. Introduction

 ReplicaDB is primarily a command line, portable and cross-platform tool for data replication between a source and a sink databases.
-Its main objective is performance, implementing all the specific DataBase engine techniques to achieve the best performance for each of them, either as source or as sink.
+Its main objective is performance, implementing all the specific DataBase engine techniques to achieve the best performance for each of them, either as a source or as a sink.

 ReplicaDB follows the Convention over configuration design, so the user will introduce the minimum parameters necessary for the replication process, the rest will be default.

 # 2. Basic Usage

-With ReplicaDB, you can _replicate_ data between relational databases and non replational databases.
-The input to the replication process is a database table, or custom query.
-ReplicaDB will read the source table row-by-row and the output of this replication process is table in the sink database containing a copy of the source table.
+With ReplicaDB, you can _replicate_ data between relational databases and non-relational databases.
+The input to the replication process is a database table or custom query.
+ReplicaDB will read the source table row-by-row and the output of this replication process is q table in the sink database containing a copy of the source table.
 The replication process is performed in parallel.

 By default, ReplicaDB will truncate the sink table before populating it with data, unless `--sink-disable-truncate false` is indicated.